ncuskey/silver-umbrella/README.md

 7. Use interactive overrides to adjust scoring as needed (click words for WSC; clicking a word also synchronizes the two adjacent carets to match the word; click carets to cycle CWS)
 8. Drag words or individual carets into the Discard panel to remove them from the stream and KPIs; use Undo to restore
 9. Capitalization issues are treated as errors (red) but the original word casing is preserved in the bubble
-10. View GrammarBot correction preview for sanity checking
+10. The blue Output Text box shows GrammarBot's full corrected text for quick review

 <!-- Spelling tab removed -->